superfly/fly/README.md

 │              │    └─────────┘ └─────────┘  └─────────┘  └─────────┘  │  │              │
 └──────────────┘  └ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─   └──────────────┘
 ```

+This in-between is a great place to solve certain categories of problems.
+If you need to solve one of these, you might want to build an Edge Application:

+* A/B testing at the load balancer layer
+* Route traffic to different cloud providers
+* Cache personalization data geographically close to individual users
+* Route authenticated users to specific apps
+* Enforce backend SLAs, serve fallback content when backends are degraded
+* Load balancers across cloud storage providers
+* Per user rate limiting (for APIs or apps)

 ## Usage